jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

 # CONFIGURATION FILE

-The Jgmenu configuration file contains a number of variables that
+The jgmenu configuration file contains a number of variables that
 affect its behavior.
 It is stored at

 $HOME/.config/jgmenu/jgmenurc